Gama11/haxe-evolution/proposals/0000-explicit-monomorphs.md

 ### Default type parameters

-Furthermore, though neither proposal depends on the other, explicit monomorphs would play well together with [default type parameters](https://github.com/HaxeFoundation/haxe-evolution/pull/50), as it would allow explicit usage of a default value:
+Furthermore, though neither proposal depends on the other, explicit monomorphs would play well together with [default type parameters](https://github.com/HaxeFoundation/haxe-evolution/pull/50), as it would to "skip" a type parameter with a default value so the default value does not have to be copied:

 ```haxe
 class T<A = String, B> {}
 var t:T<_, Int>;
 ```

-Not only does this make the code more readable because the intent is clearer, it also allows switching out the concrete default value of `A` at the declaration without needing to update the usage.
+Here, this would result in a Monomorph [constrained to](https://github.com/HaxeFoundation/haxe/pull/9549) `String` and better express the user's intent (he only cares about specifying the second type parameter).

 ## Unresolved questions

 It is unclear whether it makes sense to allow explicit monomorphs outside of type parameters. `var foo:_;` should possibly result in a typer error, but might be useful for macros.

 Similarly, it is unclear whether `_` should itself be allowed to be parameterized (`var foo:_<Int> = [];`).

+Using `_` in for monomorphs in error messages might not be practical if there are multiple monomorphs, which are currently numbered: `Unknown<0>`, `Unknown<1>`...
+Perhaps these could be printed as `_0`, `_1`...